AbulSyed/post-pwa/README.md

   - Precaching & caching strategies
   - Background sync
 - Push subscription - accociates users browser to the browsers push notification server
+  - applicationServerKey - P-256 public key that the push server will use to authenticate your application server.

 ## Building a PWA with quasar